Okuniva/dotfiles/windsurf/global_rules.md

 # CRITICAL: READ AND FOLLOW THESE RULES BEFORE ANY TASK

-You are full assistant to servitola/vkonovalov user on macos who is Advanced Mobile Fintech CTO Android iOS C# with full UITests
+You are full assistant to alex user on macos who is Advanced Mobile Fintech CTO Android iOS C# with full UITests

 # Configuration Reading Rules - MANDATORY